dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 ---

 # Introduction

-The last five years have shown us that Large Language Models can effectively write programs in many domains.\AT{cite} This is an impressive capability given that writing programs involves having a working understanding of many aspects of their semantics.
-But though we know that these large models understand programs to an extent, we still don’t know what form that understanding takes; where it has a deep understanding and where it uses heuristic reasoning, how it represents program knowledge, and what kinds of situations will challenge its capabilities.
+The last five years have shown us that large language models, like ChatGPT, Claude, and DeepSeek, can effectively write programs in many domains.\AT{cite} This is an impressive capability given that writing programs involves having a working understanding of many aspects of program semantics.
+But though we know that these large models understand programs to an extent, we still don't know many things about these models understanding.
+We don’t know where they have deep understanding and where they use heuristic reasoning, how they represents program knowledge, and what kinds of situations will challenge their capabilities.

 Fortunately, recent work in model interpretability and representation engineering\AT{which work?} has produced promising results which give hope towards understanding more and more of the internal thought processes of LLMs.
-Here at $d_{model}$ , we can think of no better place to apply these new techniques than program understanding, where there are many abstract properties that can be symbolically determined.
+Here at $d_{model}$ , we can think of no better place to apply these new techniques than program understanding, where there are many abstract properties that can be extracted with static analysis.
 The vast work done in programming language theory over the past hundred years provides many tools for scaling an understanding of the internal thought processes of language models as they write code.\AT{for examples, see cite, cite}

 In that spirit, we wanted to start with a simple property that comes up in every programming languages, nullability.
-Nullable values are represented differently across languages, null pointers in C++ or Java, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
-In every case, understanding where values can be nullable is necessary for even their most basic uses, and misunderstanding where they are nullable can often be a source of bugs, like a null pointer dereference.
+Nullable values are represented differently across languages; as null pointers in C or C++, with explicit Option types in Rust, and with special nil or None values in dynamic languages like Javascript, Lisp, or Python.
+In every case, understanding where values can be nullable is necessary for writing even basic code, and misunderstanding where they are nullable can often be a source of bugs.

 Do our models understand when a value is nullable?
 They must, to be able to write code that deals with nullable values, but we haven’t known what form this knowledge takes, what situations are likely to confuse the model.
 Until now.\todo{big claim!}

-In this work, we contribute:
+In this work:

-* A microbenchmark of 15 programs that test basic model understanding of the flow of nullability through a program ([@sec:bench]).
+* We introduce a microbenchmark of 15 programs that test basic model understanding of the flow of nullability through a program.

 * We find that models develop an internal concept of nullability as they scale up and are trained for longer. ([@sec:probing])